 What I like best is the cooperation and helpful interaction between colleagues.
 Working in a large team means that when challenges arise, there is always someone who has experienced a similar problem and can support you with their experience.
 We also maintain an open feedback culture in which it is possible to speak up if something has not gone well.
 The exchange is always respectful.

 However, in our project work, you are not usually scheduled for 40 hours.
 This gives you the opportunity to work on other topics on the side.
 That's how I ended up taking over a team of four at the start of the year.
-I also recently became a partner at torq.partners.
+I also recently became a Partner at torq.partners.

 On my way to becoming a team lead, I was supported by the leadership program.
 As team leads, we have regular exchanges with the HR department to discuss acute issues in the team.
 We also had leadership training sessions in which we looked at challenging situations and were taught theoretical knowledge about the leadership approach at torq.partners.

-This year saw the launch of the Partner Development Program, in which a handful of principals took part.
-It consisted of three pillars: Firstly, there was partner shadowing, where we accompanied each partner individually for a day.
-This gave us an understanding of what it means to be a partner and how different this can be.
+This year saw the launch of the Partner Development Program, in which a handful of Principals took part.
+It consisted of three pillars: Firstly, there was partner shadowing, where we accompanied each Partner individually for a day.
+This gave us an understanding of what it means to be a Partner and how different this can be.
 The second pillar was a business therapy in which we had group coaching sessions that focused on approachability, empathy and communication and helped us to get to know ourselves and our own external impact better.
 That was a real highlight from my point of view.
 The third pillar was a skills development program in which we learned various hard skills.
 The program lasted around nine months in total and really brought us together as a group.

 I had my ongoing projects, my internal team and an additional development program event every two to three weeks, each of which took up a day.
 I would see this double burden as a challenge, but not exclusively in a negative sense.
 Sometimes it's important to broaden your horizons and increase your workload in order to gain new experiences.